TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 12/Luke 12.55.md

 ---

-And when [ye see] a south wind blowing, ye say, There will be a scorching heat; and it cometh to pass.
+When a south wind blows, you say, 'There will be a scorching heat,' and it happens.